GreatAuk/plugin-web-update-notification/packages/umi-plugin/README.zh-CN.md

    * @default 10 * 60 * 1000
    */
   checkInterval?: number
+  /**
+   * check update when window focus
+   * @default true
+   */
+  checkOnWindowFocus?: boolean
+  /**
+   * check update immediately after page loaded
+   * @default true
+   */
+  checkImmediately?: boolean
+  /**
+   * check update when load js file error
+   * @default true
+   */
+  checkOnLoadFileError?: boolean
   /** whether to output version in console */ logVersion?: boolean
+  /**
+   * whether to silence the notification.
+   * such as when local version is v1.0, you can set this option to true and build a new version v1.0.1, then the notification will not show
+   */
+  silence?: boolean
   /**
    * @deprecated
    */